mannemvamsi/bootstrap-theme/README.md

-# bootstrap-theme
+# Bootstrap Custom Theme
-Bootstrap custom theme
+Contains Bootswatch stripped demo layout.
+Will be using this to preview bootstrap theme generated.